 4. Grab your garden gloves, a little trowel, and a cardboard box for carrying them.

-6. Dig little holes for the Mayapple “starts” (young shoots) into your prepared spot in your new “Woodland Garden.”
+6. Dig little holes for the Mayapple “starts” (young shoots) in your prepared spot in your new “Woodland Garden.”
 The holes just need to be big enough to set the roots below ground level.

 8. Water the mayapples.
 Water them again the next day.

 That is how you transplant mayapples!
 They should be all set to grow.
-My Mayapples are growing just fine.
-I hope you enjoyed my mayapples images.
-This is what they looked like the second day after I transplanted them.

 Please note that mayapple fruit is poisonous when eaten green.
 Do you love finding new edible wild foods too?
 Do you think you will transplant mayapples to increase your edible landscaping?